 Capital Development and Facilities Management

-Math in the Community (Faculty of Liberal Arts & Sciences and Innovative Learning in partnership with Urban Arts)
+Math in the Community (Faculty of Liberal Arts & Sciences in partnership with Urban Arts)

 Designed to be offered one day per week for youth in all grade levels, as a technology based after school math program at the UrbanArts Centre, to support youth from Weston-Mount Dennis with enhancing their math skills to achieve grade level requirements and to also work toward meeting the requirements for PSE.
 Math support will be provided by knowledgeable tutors from Humber College working with students one-to-one or in small groups on homework and assignments and to help pepare for tests and exams.
 Attention will be on supporting and developing numeracy skills in addition to encouraging youth to open their minds to the wide range of choices that come with learning math.